-4.1 Create a user for the container (Scored)
+4.1 Ensure a user for the container has been created (Scored)

 Create a non-root user for the container in the Dockerfile for the container image.

 It is a good practice to run the container as a non-root user, if possible.
 Though user namespace mapping is now available, if a user is already defined in the container image, the container is run as that user by default and specific user namespace remapping is not required.